England Football Online

 reserves: not known

-team notes: Neither Fred Kelly of Wrexham AFC, Tottenham Hotspur FC's John Jones (injury), Wolverhampton Wanderers FC's John Mathais ('cried off!') or Preston North End FC's James Trainer ('cried off!') were able to take their places.
+team changes: Neither Fred Kelly of Wrexham AFC, Tottenham Hotspur FC's John Jones (injury), who was expected to captain the side, Wolverhampton Wanderers FC's John Mathais ('cried off!') or Preston North End FC's James Trainer ('cried off!') were able to take their places.
 The vacancies were filled respectively by James Vaughan, Tom Buckland, Horace Blew and Sam Jones.

 records: Wales have now gone a record seven consecutive defeats, and eleven matches without victory.